Wallace Stickney

-Wallace Elmer Stickney (November 24, 1934 – June 27, 2019) was an American civil servant, most prominently as the director of the Federal Emergency Management Agency (FEMA) under President George H. W. Bush.
+Wallace Elmer "Wally" Stickney (November 24, 1934 – June 27, 2019) was an American civil servant, most prominently as the director of the Federal Emergency Management Agency (FEMA) under President George H. W. Bush.

 Stickney was born in Salem, New Hampshire.
 He graduated from New England College in 1959 (B.S.) and received master's degrees from Northeastern University (M.S.) and Harvard University (M.P.A.).
 He died on June 27, 2019, after a brief illness.

 In 1965, Stickney was unanimously chosen as the first professional town engineer for Salem.
 He also served on the Southern Rockingham Regional Planning Commission.
 As Salem's town engineer, Stickney was instrumental in the planning of a new municipal core centered on Geremonty Drive.
 This included a new high school, a municipal office building, a new wastewater treatment plant, and three elementary schools.
 He moved to the US Department of the Interior water division in 1968 and later became a staff environmental engineer at the U.S. Environmental Protection Agency.
 He eventually rose to the position of Environmental and Economic Office Director for U.S. Environmental Protection Agency Region One in Boston, Massachusetts.

 From 1983 to 1985, he served as special assistant for environmental affairs to then-Governor of New Hampshire, John H. Sununu.
 In 1985, he was named as the first commissioner of the newly organized New Hampshire Department of Transportation.
 He played a key role in the ending a three-decade battle over the completion of Interstate 93 through Franconia Notch State Park.
 This was resolved through the construction of the Franconia Notch Parkway, a narrow, speed-controlled 8-mile scenic parkway that required a special amendment to the standards applied across the rest of the U.S. interstate system.